Ginnifer Goodwin: 1996–2010: Early work and independent roles

 Goodwin first had roles in the NBC television programs Law & Order and Ed before appearing in the Comedy Central television movie Porn 'n Chicken.
 She later had substantial roles in the films Mona Lisa Smile, Win a Date with Tad Hamilton!, Walk the Line—in which she portrayed Vivian Liberto, Johnny Cash's first wife—and Birds of America.
 She also played Dori Dumchovic in the dark comedy Love Comes to the Executioner.
 Goodwin played a leading role as Margene Heffman, the third wife in a polygamous family, on the HBO original series Big Love, which concluded on March 20, 2011.
 Goodwin has done voice work in the Adult Swim series Robot Chicken, where her younger sister Melissa works as an animator.

 In 2008, Max Mara honored Goodwin with a "Face of the Future" award, an award recognizing up-and-coming women in film.

-Goodwin played Gigi in He's Just Not That Into You (2009).
+Goodwin played Gigi in He's Just Not That into You (2009).
 For this role, she received a nomination for the People's Choice Award for Breakout Movie Actress.
 In April 2009, she began filming Ramona and Beezus, playing "Aunt Bea".
 The film was released on July 23, 2010.

+2011–2015: Breakthrough with Once Upon a Time and Zootopia

 From 2011 to 2017, Goodwin played a leading role in the ABC fantasy drama series Once Upon a Time.
 She played both the fairy tale heroine Snow White and her real-world counterpart, schoolteacher Mary Margaret Blanchard.
 Goodwin and husband Josh Dallas left the show at the end of its sixth season to move back to Los Angeles with their family.
 They both returned to the series for its finale at the end of the seventh season.

-Goodwin voiced Judy Hopps, the protagonist rabbit police officer in Disney's Zootopia, as well as Fawn in Disney's animated film Tinker Bell and the Legend of the Neverbeast.
+Goodwin voiced Judy Hopps, the protagonist rabbit police officer in Disney's Zootopia in 2016, as well as Fawn in Disney's 2011 animated film Tinker Bell and the Legend of the Neverbeast.
 She also voiced Gwen, a kitchen maid who wants to be an inventor, in the animated series Sofia The First.

+2016–present: Post-Zootopia

 In January 2017, Goodwin was cast as Marianne in the Los Angeles production of Constellations.
 The play ran from June 14 to July 23, 2017, at the Geffen Playhouse.

 In 2019, Goodwin appeared in episodes of the anthology series The Twilight Zone and Heartstrings.
-Also in 2019, she starred as Beth Ann in the first season of the CBS All Access dark comedy-drama series Why Women Kill.
+Also in 2019, she starred as Beth Ann Stanton in the first season of the CBS All Access dark comedy-drama series Why Women Kill.

 Goodwin played Jodie in the Fox comedy series Pivoting, which premiered on January 9, 2022.
 The show was cancelled after one season.

-Goodwin will reprise her voice role as Judy Hopps in Disney's Zootopia 2, set for release in November 2025.
+Archive audio of Goodwin as the character Judy Hopps was used in the animated anthology series Zootopia+, streamed on Disney+ in 2022.
+She reprised her voice role in Disney's Zootopia 2, released in November 2025.